 Plumbing - New Builds vs Alterations

-- The percentage of plumbing inspections with compliance risks are higher in the construction of ‘New’ buildings compared to buildings going under ‘Alterations’ for both domestic and commercial sites.
-This trend was mostly consistent across all four quarters.
+- The percentage of plumbing inspections with compliance risks was higher in the construction of New buildings than buildings undergoing Alteration.

 Plumbing - High Volume builders vs Other builders

 - The percentage of inspections with compliance risks were similar in sites managed by Large Volume builders than buildings managed by Other builders.